 How can I be involved?

 Local representation is vital to making this process work.
-Nominations are now open from business and community members interested in participating on the new committee and the reference groups.
+Local business and community members were recently invited to express their interest in joining the new committee and the reference groups.

 These roles present an exciting opportunity to collaborate with community, identify key priorities, engage with government and positively shape local outcomes.